vuejs/docs/src/api/instance-properties.md

     <template v-slot:default>
       <p>
-        Here's some page content, which will be included in vm.$slots.default.
+        Here's some page content, which will be included in $slots.default.
       </p>
     </template>